Our core value is upholding the development and

 Novice Kaccāyana first began meditating while in graduate school, working on a PhD in linguistics at UCLA and taking mindfulness meditation classes through UCLA’s Mindful Awareness Research Center.
 Inspired by a wish to go deeper with the practice, as well as a long-standing interest in monastic life (originally imagined in a Christian context during an Episcopalian childhood), Kaccāyana spent every break during the 2013-2014 academic year visiting Buddhist monasteries.
 The first was Aranya Bodhi hermitage, where they felt an immediate sense of connection and rightness.
 After a three year discernment process, involving a number of return visits to the Dhammadharini community, Novice Kaccāyana joined the community as a resident lay steward in early 2017, and undertook the anāgārika precepts and training in August 2018, followed by samaneri pabbajja in July 2019.

 States in 2001.
-She worked as securities market analyst in China and immunochemistry analyst in bio-pharmaceutical laboratory in the States.
-With the realization of the emptiness of "American Dreams" and the senselessness of pursuit of happiness, in 2011, Ariyasara quit her job, gave away most of material possessions, and embarked on a five years journey as a homeless wanderer / backpacker.
-She continuously traveled to more than 100 countries in 6 continents until late 2016 when she encountered Goenka Vipassana Meditation in Argentina.
+She worked as a securities market analyst in China and an immunochemistry analyst in a bio-pharmaceutical laboratory in the States.
+With the realization of the emptiness of "American Dreams" and the senselessness of pursuit of happiness, in 2011, Ariyasara quit her job, gave away most of her material possessions, and embarked on a five year journey as a homeless wanderer / backpacker.
+She continuously traveled, visiting more than 100 countries on 6 continents until late 2016 when she encountered Goenka Vipassana Meditation in Argentina.
 The ten-day meditation retreat immediately and firmly brought her onto the path of Dhamma.
 After spending a year in various Goenka centers, Ariyasara visited Dhammadharini monastery in early 2018 and took anagarika precepts in September 2018.
 She now happily abides within the community at the monastery and Aranya Bodhi Hermitage.

 Venerable Ayya Tathaloka Mahātherī